sscardapane/reprodl2021/README.md

 ![](train_loss.png)

-### An old friend: the makefile to make your command easier to type.
+### An old friend: Makefile to make your command easier to type.

 If you want to run or update a task when certain files are updated, the make utility is what your are looking for.
 The make utility requires a file, *Makefile* (or *makefile*), which defines set of tasks to be executed.
 You may have used make to compile a program from source code.